huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 Authoritative resolvers are discovered dynamically through NS records.
-It is noted that at the time of writing work is ongoing in the DPRIVE working group to attempt to address the analogous problem for DNS/TLS [@?I-D.bortzmeyer-dprive-resolver-to-auth].
+It is noted that at the time of writing work is ongoing in the DPRIVE working group to attempt to address the analogous problem for DNS/TLS
+{{?I-D.bortzmeyer-dprive-resolver-to-auth}}.
 In the absence of an agreed way for authoritative to signal support for QUIC transport, recursive resolvers would have to resort to some trial and error process.
 At this stage of QUIC deployment, this would be mostly errors, and does not seem attractive.
 This could change in the future.

 The DNS protocol is also used for zone transfers.
-In the zone transfer scenario ([@?RFC5936]), the client emits a single AXFR query, and the server responds with a series of AXFR responses.
+In the zone transfer scenario
+{{?RFC5936}}, the client emits a single AXFR query, and the server responds with a series of AXFR responses.
 This creates a unique profile, in which a query results in several responses.
 Supporting that profile would complicate the mapping of DNS queries over QUIC streams.
 Zone transfers are not used in the